Garderen

 Garderen is a village in the Dutch province of Gelderland.
 It is located in the municipality of Barneveld, in the forests of the Veluwe.
 The village has 1,994 inhabitants (as of 1 January 2008).

 Garderen was a separate municipality until 1818, when it was merged with Barneveld.

+Amongst other things, Garderen is known for its grand forest-like nature.

 Location

 The village is located in an agricultural enclave on the west side of the Veluwe.
 It has been a tourist destination for a long time, owing to its bed & breakfasts with high-quality food, but it has always remained a conservative and religious village.

 Services

 Facilities in the village include a primary school, a medical practice, a cemetery, De Hoop windmill, various hotels, restaurants, cafes and snack bars, camping grounds, and basic shops.
 Several dozen other companies are located in the village.

 The village contains several churches: a HHK (Restored Reformed Church) congregation, a reformed congregation within the PKN (Protestant Churches of the Netherlands), and a Continuing Reformed Church (Gereformeerde Kerk).
 Garderen center is an administrative center for the villages of Speuld, Stroe and Kootwijk.
 Residents of the surrounding neighborhoods of Houtdorp, Meerveld, Nieuw-Milligen and Koudhoorn have cultural and economic links to Garderen.